 Intel and ESL, the world’s largest esports company, will bring the 77th global Intel® Extreme Masters (IEM) to Beijing to celebrate its 10th-year anniversary in China on November 7-10, 2019.
 The longest running global pro-gaming circuit will host eight world class teams at Beijing University Students’ Gymnasium of Capital University of Physical Education and Sports to compete for the total prize pool of US$250,000 and a victory towards the Intel® Grand Slam.
 The competition marks the first time that IEM is hosted in a standalone location in China, establishing IEM as a next-level tournament in China.

 In partnership with the city of Beijing-Haidian, IEM Beijing-Haidian brings esports action to Asia with five invited teams and three teams that secured their spots through a series of online qualifiers.
 The eight participating teams will battle in a double elimination group stage in progress to the playoffs.
 The final four teams will compete in single elimination, best-of-three matches on the prestigious main stage.
 The remaining two teams will play in a best-of-five Grand Final on Sunday November 10th.
-The winning team will claim US$250,000, the prestigious IEM trophy and a point towards the Intel Grand Slam.
+The winning team will claim their lions share of US$250,000, the prestigious IEM trophy and a point towards the Intel Grand Slam.
 The next Intel Grand Slam champion will bring home the renowned gold bars and US$1,000,000.

 “Over years of hosting IEM in China, we have seen the Chinese esports community grow to be one of the most dedicated in the world,” said Michal Blicharz, Vice President of Pro Gaming at ESL.
 “We are honored to crown our journey in China through creating such a historic milestone by bringing our prestigious IEM tournament for a remarkable anniversary to China’s capital Beijing.
 To celebrate this huge accomplishment, we are excited to fill renowned venues and stadiums around the world instead of trade fairs, and we are proud to bring our tournament to some of the most coveted fans.
 This is just the kick-off for many more great esports moments throughout Asia and especially China.”